BC Bike Race: Categories

 In 2007 and 2008, racers had to compete as part of a team.
 Now, BC Bike Race offers a Solo option; Solo categories are Open Men, Men 40+, Men 50+ Open Women, Women 40+, and Women 50+.
 Teams of two categories include: Open Men, Open Women, Open Mixed, Veterans 80+ (combined age of both riders is over eighty), and Veterans 100+ (combined age over one hundred).

 Guest racers

 The race has been known to extend invitations to certain riders to compete as a celebrity guest on certain stages.
 Past guests include Trevor Linden (Ex-Captain of the Vancouver Canucks).
+Some other athletes have stayed and completed the BC Bike Race in its entirety: Brian Lopes, Mark Weir, Jesse Melamed, Wade Simmons, and Georgia Gould, all hard core mountain bikers that have also rubbed shoulders through the amazing singletrack with other notables like Tour de France veteran Udo Bolts, and Olympic Snowboarder Alex Deibold.
+Each year brings many new faces and exciting new tracks.
+2026 will be the 20th anniversary.